 "Studying the sciences develops deductive and inductive reasoning skills and increases logical comprehension.
 It is also a hands-on approach to learning and practicing "scientific method," of which a fundamental and practiced knowledge is ..."

-Because I used this curriculum, I have free lesson plans for some of the books.
+Because I used this curriculum, I have lesson plans for some of the books.
 For my children, I made vocabulary bookmarks as a study aid & those are online as well.

 E.C.W.
 General Science

 Apologia's Young Explorer Series TOC Planners